-"I can tell about attending a Tea-celebration in Kyoto-Japan, or a whale-watching cruise at Tadoussac's bay in Quebec, but the most amazing experience I'll never forget is the excursion I had in Sicily right over the top of the Etna Vulcan!
+"I can tell you about attending a Tea-celebration in Kyoto-Japan, or a whale-watching cruise at Tadoussac's bay in Quebec, but the most amazing experience I'll never forget is the excursion I had in Sicily right over the top of the Etna Volcano!
 What a moonscape!"

 Featured trips & expertise

 This 12-day trip perfectly combines the cultural and historic aspects of Italy's most notable cities with laidback relaxation on the Mediterranean sea.
 Admire the stunning Duomo in Florence and sip wine amongst the hills of Chianti before heading to the Cinque Terre coast to sail along the turquoise waters.
 Travel back in time in Rome's Colosseum and Vatican City, before finishing off your adventure strolling along the sunny streets of the Amalfi Coast villages.

 Discover the incomparable culture of Southern Italy with a trip exploring the delectable food scene in Naples and the vibrant colors of the Amalfi Coast.
 Zip around like a local on a Vespa tour, explore the ruins of Pompeii and breathtaking Mt.
 Vesuvius, and finish off your trip soaking in the sunshine on the Amalfi Coast.